cisagov/LME/README.md

 LME 2.0 is still in development, and version 2.1 will address scaling out the deployment.

 ## Questions or Feedback:
-LME is not able to comment on or troubleshoot individual installations.
+The LME team is not able to comment on or troubleshoot individual installations.
 If you believe you have found an issue with the LME code or documentation, please submit a GitHub issue.
 If you have a question about your installation, please look through all open and closed issues to see if it has been addressed before.
 If not, then submit a [GitHub issue](https://github.com/cisagov/lme/issues) using the Bug Template, ensuring that you provide all the requested information.

 For general questions about LME and suggestions, please visit [GitHub Discussions](https://github.com/cisagov/lme/discussions) to add a discussion post.